Breakfast Oat Muffins

 4. Spoon the mixture into the prepared muffin tins, filling each cup about 3/4 full.
 Pack the mixture down.

-5. Bake for 15 minutes, or until the muffins are firm and golden around the edges.
+5. Bake for 15 minutes, or until these easy toddler muffins are firm and golden around the edges.

 6. Let them cool before removing from the tin.